Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 The Financial Fracas: When Publishing Becomes Pricey

 Among the burning issues is the steep price of author page charges at JHE, far surpassing those of other Elsevier journals.
 In an academic world where budgets are tight, this cost hike is about as welcome as a traffic jam on payday.
-The difference is painted as an effort towards equality, though its reality feels more exclusionary than inclusive.
+The discrepancy is painted as an effort towards equality, though its reality feels more exclusionary than inclusive.

-• Higher fees may alienate possible contributors.
+- Higher fees may alienate potential contributors.

-• Axing the dual-editor model, unless editors accept a pay cut, is seen as a step back.
+- Axing the dual-editor model, unless editors accept a pay cut, is seen as a step back.

-• The third-tier board is perceived as more ornamental than functional.
+- The third-tier board is perceived as more ornamental than functional.

 The editors reached their breaking point when asked to abandon their dual-editor model for a 50% pay cut.
 It’s like offering gourmet chefs half their pay to serve instant noodles—unappealing and unsustainable.